DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

 Makerfabs ESP8266 WiFi Shield (recommended) X
 ===============================================

-We like this board here at DCC++ EX.
+We like this board here at |DCC-EX|.
 It is simple, inexpensive, easy to use, and it works.

 .. figure:: /_static/images/wifi_jumpers1.jpg
    :alt: Makerfabs ESP-8266 WiFi Shield